front-end-intermediate/session-1/readme.md

 # Session One

-Today we are introducing JavaScript arrays, objects, template strings, functions and DOM scripting.
-The CSS flexbox module is also introduced.
+Today we introduce much of the basic JavaScript you will need for this semester - arrays, objects, template strings, functions and DOM scripting.

 At the end of today's class you should be able to manipulate the DOM and insert content into the DOM from an Array.